sehero/lua/docs/index.md

 <a href='https://coveralls.io/github/sehero/lua?branch=master'><img src='https://coveralls.io/repos/github/sehero/lua/badge.svg?branch=master' alt='Coverage Status' /></a></p>

+The software engineers who maintain AI tools know that. like any software, software cost money to buld and maintain.
+Hecem they seek short cuts commn features across mutipleAI tools that simplifies the overal cost of using these tols.

+Sometimes
+we get lazy and don't look inside.
+Sometimes we view each AI algorithm as a seperate thing, discnct from all other tools.

+Super heroes are not lazy.
+The are the ones that "open up the box" and look inside to find common parts of difference tools.
+This is needed since
+AI software is still software, i.e. stuff that needs to be tested, maintained, packaged, interfaced to to others systems, updated and refactored and improved.
+ALos, like any other software, AI tools often need usability extensions to amek the easeier to apply

+For example, consider optimziation and data mining.
+THese seem like diffrent tools.
+Certainly it is very rare to find combined data mining/optimization work in industy or in the research community (XXX the harman survey). hus

 We explore AI tools (data miners and optimizers) and how these can be applied to software engineering.
 Specifically,